-The CEI begins during the Fall Semester in the classroom of Professor Matt Mullins as his screenwriting students learn the ins and outs of cinematic storytelling and develop original, short scripts suitable for production here at Ball State.
-At the end of the semester Dr. Mullins selects the top fifteen or twenty “CEI appropriate” scripts written by his students over the course of the semester.
+The CEI begins during the Fall Semester in my classroom as my screenwriting students learn the ins and outs of cinematic storytelling and develop original, short scripts suitable for production here at Ball State.
+At the end of the semester, I select the top fifteen or twenty “CEI appropriate” scripts written by his students over the course of the semester.

 These five scripts go into production at the beginning of the Spring Semester.
 The Theater Department auditions and casts student actors for the principal roles, and Telecommunications students work in teams to direct and produce the films.

-This year’s Cinema Entertainment Immersion Showcase will be held on April, 25th at 7:00 PM in Pruis Hall.
+This year’s Cinema Entertainment Immersion Showcase will be held on April, 27th at 7:00 PM in Pruis Hall.

 Hope to see you there for this screening of compelling, original student work.